Alan Twigg: Early life and career

 Twigg was born in 1952 in North Vancouver, British Columbia.
 He began freelance writing in the 1970s, and helped found the B.C.
 Book Prize in 1985.
 In the 1980s and 1990s, he wrote columns and reviews for the Vancouver Sun, the Globe and Mail, Quill and Quire, and the Toronto Star, as well as publishing books on the literature of Vancouver, British Columbian, Belizean, and Cuban history, the Dalai Lama, and soccer, among other topics.
 In 1987, he started BC Bookworld, a quarterly trade newspaper focused on British Columbia-based books and authors, both fiction and non-fiction.
 It is Canada's largest circulation book-related publication.
 He published it for 33 years before giving it away.
 He also created and wrote a massive reference site called ABCBookWorld, for and about more than 12,000 British Columbia authors, hosted by Simon Fraser University Library (until 2020).

 Accolades

 In 2022, he was accorded a Doctorate of Literature from Simon Fraser University.
 Simon Fraser University described him as British Columbia's leading man of letters when it accorded an honorary doctorate.

 That same year he published Out of Hiding: Holocaust Literature of British Columbia and created the world's foremost website for and about the Holocaust whistleblower Rudolf Vrba (www.rudolfvrba.com).

 He won a gold medal for Canada at the World Masters Games in Turin, Italy, in 2007, for Over-50s soccer.

 Books

-Twigg has written more than 20 books on a wide variety of subjects, from BC literary history to biographies and travel journals.
+Twigg has written more than 20 books on a wide variety of subjects, from British Columbia literary history to biographies and travel journals.